-- 6. The instrument appointing a proxy(ies) and/or representative(s), duly executed, must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged at the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte Ltd, at 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632; or - (b) if submitted electronically, be submitted via email to AFGlobalAGM@afgl.com.sg, in either case, by 10.00 a.m. on Monday, 24 April 2023 (being not less than seventy-two (72) hours before the time appointed for holding the AGM).
+- 6. The Chairman of the AGM, as proxy, need not be a member of the Company. - 7.
+The instrument appointing a proxy or proxies, duly executed, must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged at the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte Ltd, at 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632; or - (b) if submitted electronically, be submitted via email to AFGlobalAGM@afgl.com.sg, in either case, by 10.00 a.m. on 26 April 2024 (being not less than seventy-two (72) hours before the time appointed for holding the AGM).